chark/scriptable-scenes/Documentation~/README.md

 ### APIs

-Explore public APIs defined in the following scripts.
-Each `public` method and property is documented and should be self-explanatory:
+Explore public APIs defined in the following scripts, each `public` method and property is documented and should be self-explanatory:

 - [Scriptable Scene]
 - [Scriptable Scene Collection]
 - [Scriptable Scene Controller]
 - [Scriptable Scene Transition]

-For breaking changes, keep an eye out [Changelog].
+For breaking changes, keep an eye out for [Changelog].